The Indian villagers forced into sex slavery as a result of climate change

 “I was returning home from school.
 My traffickers were waiting for me over a bridge on the way to my home,” she says, adding that she recognised them as her neighbours.

 “They kidnapped me and put me inside a car.
 When I started to scream, they made me inhale something which left me unconscious.
-After a while, when I gained consciousness, I realised that while I could see everything around me but I was not able to say anything outloud.”
+After a while, when I gained consciousness, I realised that while I could see everything around me, I was not able to say anything out loud.”

-Inside the back of car, she read a sign which said Pune, a city in India’s southwestern state of Maharashtra located over 1,600km from her village in South 24 Parganas.
-“When I tried to run, my traffickers held me, threatening to chop me to pieces.”
+From the back of the car she saw a signpost for Pune, a city in India’s southwestern state of Maharashtra, located over 1,600km from her village in South 24 Parganas.
+“When I tried to run, my traffickers held me, threatening to chop me to pieces,” she says.

-From there, she was handed over to a pimp who took her to a brothel where she would eventually spend the next six years of her life, before finally managing to escape with the help of a client.
+Next she was handed over to a pimp, who took her to a brothel.
+She would spend the next six years of her life there, before finally managing to escape with the help of a client.

-“They put me in a room where there were lots of girls, all sitting in make up,” said the 25-year-old as she narrated the story of physical, mental and sexual abuse similar to that of Tara, repeatedly breaking down in tears.
+“They put me in a room where there were lots of girls, all sitting in make-up,” says the 25-year-old as she narrates her story – similar to that of Tara – of physical, mental and sexual abuse, while repeatedly breaking down in tears.

-There was no work in the area because everything was submerged under water, she says.
+There was no work in the area because everything was submerged under water, she explains.
 “The financial hardships prompted both my parents to move to West Bengal’s capital, Kolkata.
-There, my father worked as driver and my mother started as househelp.”
+There, my father worked as driver and my mother started as a househelp.

 “It is a lot in the village where I come from,” she says.
 “But we sort of suspected the intent of these men, so they never walked up to our family to offer me something similar.
 Instead, they abducted me.”

-Aditi explained her hardships to her dance teacher, who said he would be happy to help.
+Aditi explained her hardship to her dance teacher, who said he would be happy to help.
 She never questioned his intent.

 “When he offered to take me to a tailor willing to stitch the clothes for free so I could participate in a school competition, I was elated.
 He took me to the tailor, saying that the school does not have my size,” says the 20-year-old.

-Aged just 12 at the time of her abduction in 2015, she was sold to a brothel in Delhi.
+Aged just 12 at the time of her abduction in 2015, Aditi was sold to a brothel in Delhi.

-Trapped there for at least three months, Aditi managed to steal a phone and contact her home.
+After being trapped there for at least three months, Aditi managed to steal a phone and contact her relatives.
 “My family contacted the police and they helped in the rescue.”

 Upon her return, Aditi was traumatised.
 “I began to stay inside.
 I would not talk to anyone.
 I did not leave my house for four to five months.”

-When she finally returned to school, “teachers and students would not speak with me”.
+When she finally returned to school, “teachers and students would not speak with me”, she says.
 “Or they would ask intrusive questions aimed at shaming me – ‘Where were you all this while?
 Where are you coming from?
 You must have done something wrong.’”

-Aditi started sitting at the back of classrooms, trying to stay invisible.
+Aditi started sitting at the back of the classroom, trying to stay invisible.
 “That significantly impacted my mental state.
 I used to faint on the way [to school], while walking outside.”

 Aditi says she was helped in her recovery by a local NGO and professional counsellors.
-She now wants to dedicate her life to helping counsel others who have been victims of trafficking.
+She now wants to dedicate her life to helping to counsel other victims of trafficking.

-Financial independence remains a dream for Rahima, who says she is in the process of appealing to court to review the Rs 300,000 (about £3,000) in compensation that she received in 2022, after a five-year legal battle.
+Financial independence remains a dream for Rahima, who says she is in the process of appealing to the court to review the Rs 300,000 (about £3,000) in compensation she received in 2022 after a five-year legal battle.
 Her traffickers are now in jail awaiting trial.

-Tara, now extremely shy compared to her earlier carefree self, wants to be a doctor, she says after a lot of encouragement.
+Tara, who is now extremely shy compared with the carefree person she was before, says – after a lot of encouragement – that she wants to be a doctor.
 “If you ask whether she wants to be a teacher, she will say yes to that as well,” chips in her grandmother, as Tara chews on her hair.

 “I met my husband in school,” she says, blushing.
 “When he asked me out, I shared my entire story with him.
 But he said it does not bother him one bit.